-4. The Action Plan as amended stipulates that eighty percent (80%) of funding will occur in 'HUD-Identified Most Impacted and Distressed (MID) Areas'.
-Consequently, the LHC reserves the right to ensure that no less than eighty percent (80%) of funds are awarded pursuant to this NOFA to MID Areas.
+The Action Plan as amended stipulates that eighty percent (80%) of funding will occur in 'HUD-Identified Most Impacted and Distressed (MID) Areas'.
+Consequently, the LHC reserves the right to ensure that no less than eighty percent (80%) of funds set aside for Laura Delta Eligible Parishes are awarded pursuant to this NOFA to Laura Delta HUD MID Areas.
 If necessary, applications in MID areas scoring lower than those not located in MID areas will be funded to accomplish this outcome, and doing so may result in a higher-scoring non-MID development being non-funded.
-See §9, Definitions.PRIME-3 Affordability and Unit-Mix Requirements
+See §9, Definitions.